 IAS 12, Income Taxes, was amended to clarify the requirements for: (a) recognizing deferred tax assets on unrealized losses, (b) deferred tax where an asset is measured at a fair value below the asset's tax base, and (c) certain other aspects of accounting for deferred tax assets.
 The amendment is effective for years beginning on or after January 1, 2017.
-Management is evaluating this amendment and has not yet determined the impact on the consolidated financial statements.
+The amendment will not have a material impact on the consolidated financial statements.